ethanimproving/Ethan-s-Digital-Garden/src/site/notes/Money/House.md

 | Total Amount Saved   | 0      | ==36127==  | ==72254==  | ==276283== |

 It would take only ==7 and a half years== instead of 30 years to save for the house if I eliminated interest.
+However, my life would be on pause for those 7 and a half years, to save only $1290 each month for the remaining 22.5 years. ==I can think of it as buying 7 years of additional life for $1300 a month==.
+That is most certainly worth it.
+Time is limited.
+Money is not limited.
+Rather than waiting to buy, I will use a certain number of hours to gain social skills, negotiation skills, and algorithms to increase my pay by that amount, which will offset the $1,300.
+I am using a small number of hours to purchase 7 years.
+That also eliminates the uncertainty of increased markets.
+Markets always tend towards an upward trend.
+It might be feasible that the market will not increase in the next year, but in 2 years it will likely begin trending upwards again.
+Certainly by 7 years.

 # Wise Investments